nsdea/discoordinates/README.md

+> **✅ StyxLauncher Support**

 # DisCoordinates
 Sends your Minecraft coordinates via key press to a Minecraft webhook.
+This basically is just an updated version of my project https://github.com/nsde/MineCords

+No mods, no client, no plugins, no resourcepack, no anything.
+Just this program and **Minecraft 1.13+** (lower versions don't work!).

 # How to create a Discord webhook
 1. Go to a Discord channel whose you have the permissions to add webhooks ("intergrations") to (to make sure, please test this out in a server where you have admin).
 I recommend creating a new channel and name it "mc-coordinates" or something like that, so the users know that the channel is about.